EIKEN Levels without a Speaking Test

 “Yes, because students have more time to spend with their friends.
 They also have time for volunteer work and club activities.”

-“No. Schools should give more lessons to their students.
-Students need to study hard to pass exams and to get jobs.”
+“No, because schools should give more lessons to their students.
+Students need to study hard to pass exams and to get nice jobs.”

 1. Your story should begin with this sentence: